Submitting information on chemicals

 - change of the chemical’s trade name

-- changes in the enterprise details, such as change of the undertaking's name
+- changes in the business’s details, such as its name

-- new or changed information on the chemical’s hazardous properties
+- new information relating to the chemical’s hazardous properties, classification or markings

-The quantity information is used for estimating the amount of chemical substances on the Finnish market to establish, for example, how many tonnes of 2-propanol there were or in how many chemicals it was found in 2019.
+The information is used for estimating the amount of chemical substances on the Finnish market in order to establish, for example, how many tonnes of 2-propanol there were or in how many chemicals it was found in 2019.
 The quantitative information published in the register cannot be used to draw conclusions about the chemicals of individual businesses or the quantities of individual chemicals.

 Quantitative information about substances is also available on the Nordic SPIN database (Substances in Preparations in Nordic Countries).
 The quantities of substances placed on the markets in Finland, Sweden, Denmark and Norway are added to the database annually from each country’s national product register.

 The fees charged for processing Chemical Notifications are based on the number of notifications submitted by each business.
 The annual fee is